-There have been reports of bone disorders including osteopenia and osteoporosis (thinning of the bone) and fractures.
-Check with your doctor or pharmacist if you are on long-term anti-epileptic medication, have a history of osteoporosis, or take steroids.
-Inflammation of the kidney (tubulointerstitial nephritis), or inflammation of both the kidney and the eye (tubulointerstitial nephritis and uveitis syndrome).
-Nightmares.
-Lower immunity because of lower levels of antibodies called immunoglobulins in the blood which help protect against infection.

-Other side effects red nodules or patches on the skin (pseudolymphoma)
+There have been reports of bone disorders including osteopenia and osteoprosis (thinning of the bone) and fractures.
+Check with your doctor or pharmacist if you are on long-term anti-epileptic medication, have a history of osteoporosis, or take steroids. - Inflammation of the kidney (tubulointerstitial nephritis), or inflammation of both the kidney and the eve (tubulointerstitial nephritis and uveitis - Nightmares Lower immunity because of lower levels of antibodies called immunoglobulins in the blood which help protect against infection. - Red nodules or patches on the skin (pseudolymphoma).